Boneysan/Easy_Splunk/README.md

 #    Other systems: Prefers Docker with comprehensive Podman fallback support
 ./install-prerequisites.sh --yes

-# 4) Generate credentials (admin user/secret, TLS as needed)
+# 4) Generate credentials (admin user/secret, TLS as needed) unneeded because
-./generate-credentials.sh
+#it is handled with ./deploy.sh
+#./generate-credentials.sh

 # 5) Deploy a small cluster with monitoring
 ./deploy.sh small --with-monitoring